 Our quest was to seek out the Silver Langur in the forests of Kulen Mountain and whatever other wildlife came our way.

 Our next hurdle was the army who suspiciously studied our van, even a barang (foreigner) couldn’t need that amount of stuff for one day on Kulen, eventually they let us past the toll.
 Safely ensconced in the ramshackle Ministry of Environment (MoE) HQ, the different strands of expedition started to come together beginning with strong black Vietnamese coffee from the stall opposite.
-We headed off on our hike striding through the forest with Mr Nai our MoE ranger and dog, she hadn’t got a name.
+After the usual pfaff we set off, striding through the forest with Mr Nai our MoE ranger and dog, she hadn’t got a name.

 Setting off on The Kulen Trail with Buntha, Nai & John

 It was a lovely walk shaded from the sun by the dark green canopies of tall trees still flushed with rain.
 As we passed Phum Thmei (lit; new village), the stony ground had little moisture so the mixed evergreen gave way to a warmer shade of dry deciduous forest.
 It was a beautiful morning, the hot sun shining in a blue sky cooled by winds from the North.
 The humidity had plummeted and sweat vaporised while doing its job.

 Dog had stuck with us, prancing with excitement at the slightest whiff of wildlife, which didn’t exactly help our chances of seeing any.
 She also had a habit of rolling in whatever stagnant liquid we passed by though there was no way she was going near the nice clean cool clear streams we had to cross, so we smelt her presence as well as heard and saw it.

 The Sra Domrey was every bit as magical as always.
 A two-thirds life size elephant carved out of the rock surrounded by three slightly doubtful lions and a distinctly dubious Nandi the bull.